Skip to content

 Maltese puppies are easier to housetrain than most toy breeds.
 If you start with puppy toilet training your dog will learn to listen to you.
 This will make other commands easier to teach.
 The number one training tip is to reward your dog for positive behaviour.

-Maltese dogs are alert and will bark at any unfamiliar noise.
-This makes them great watchdogs, but the barking should be controlled.
-Train your dog to stop barking on command.
-Distract your dog from the cause of the bark, using a toy or treat and reward them when they’re quiet.
+They are alert and will bark at any unfamiliar noise.
+This makes them great watchdogs, but the barking should be managed through training.

 Temperament and behaviour

-Maltese dogs are gentle and affectionate.
+Maltese characteristics include their gentle and affectionate nature.
 They love to be around people and other animals.
-They have a playful temperament that can lead to mischief if they get bored.
+But their playful temperament can lead to mischief if they get bored and they can be yappy when they want attention.

 Common health problems